Trees Offsets Carbon

 Planting Trees Will Sequester Carbon in the Future

-Because trees use CO2 to build their trunks, branches, roots, and leaves, they are natural carbon absorbers.
-In fact, one mature tree can absorb up to 48lbs per year!
+Because trees use carbon dioxide to build their trunks, branches, roots and leaves, they are natural carbon absorbers and help to clean the air.
+In fact, one mature tree can absorb up to 22lbs per year during their first 20 years of growth!
 And the benefits don’t stop there: healthy trees hold the soil together, provide a home for wildlife, regulate temperatures, slow the flow of water through landscapes, grow vital foods and medicines, and more.
-What’s not to love?

 But as awesome as tree planting is, any project is only as effective as the planning that goes into it.
-While it’s always important to prioritize tree species that are native to a planting area, some are more efficient at sequestering carbon than others.
-And while it may be tempting to plant fast growing trees that can absorb more in the short term, the better option is to plant long-lived, slow-growing trees because they will store significantly more carbon over their lifespan.
+While it’s always important to prioritize trees that are native to a planting area, different species accumulate carbon at different rates.
+And while it may be tempting to plant fast growing trees that can absorb more in the short term, the better option is to plant a mix of fast and slow-growing trees to ensure steady and timely carbon sequestration.

-Depending on species composition, forests can sequester between 0.8 and 10 tons of carbon per hectare per year.
-As a rule, deciduous trees, like oak, are generally better at storing carbon than their coniferous counterparts because their wood is denser, but there are exceptions to this.
-Douglas Fir, Ponderosa Pine, and Redwoods stand out amongst evergreens, and other species like London Plane, Teak, and Eucalyptus have also proven their capabilities.
+That said, deciduous trees, like oak, are generally better at storing carbon than their coniferous counterparts because their wood is denser — but there are exceptions to this.
+Douglas Fir, Ponderosa Pine and Redwoods stand out amongst evergreens, and other species like London Plane, Teak, and Eucalyptus have also proven quite effective.
 When planting, careful balancing of ecological integrity and carbon sequestration capability is essential to ensure the success of the project — and the effectiveness of your offsets.

 Because of the many factors that go into planting trees for carbon reduction, it’s important to work with reputable organizations to ensure that your dollars don’t go to waste.
-Want to know how we’re working to plant trees and absorb carbon around the world?
-Check out our current projects to learn more!
+Want to start helping the planet?
+Consider planting trees with us today!